 - To train students in research, writing, analytical, and presentation/communication skills.

 While integrating liberal arts educational goals, the program also seeks to develop marketable skills appropriate to the field.
-Utilizing the extensive course offerings in IR and other departments, students are encouraged to develop specializations within geographical, functional (e.g., international political economy), problem-oriented (e.g., arms control), theoretical and methodological, and other categories.
-The emphasis on elective courses of study requires students to consult with an advisor every semester.
+Utilizing the extensive course offerings in IR and other departments, students are encouraged to explore geographical, functional (e.g., international political economy), problem-oriented (e.g., climate change, human rights, immigration), theoretical and methodological approaches to world problems.

 International Relations (B.A.) — 43 Units

 |I R 104||Introduction to International Relations: Politics, Economics, Environment, and People||3|

 |I R 308||Fundamentals of International Relations Theories, Issues, and Perspectives||4|